UMBC-EEHPC/AIdeckTestbed/Documentation/GAP8.md

 | CORE7 | 0x00 | 0x07 |
 | FC | 0x20 | 0x00 |

 Somewhat confusingly, core 0 and the Fabric Controller share a core ID of 0.
-Despite them sharing the same core ID, they are not the same core, the way to distinguish them is to look at the cluster ID, which is 0x20 for the Fabric Controller, and 0 for the cluster cores.
+Despite them sharing the same core ID, they aren't the same core, the way to distinguish between them is to look at the cluster ID, which is 32 for the Fabric Controller, and 0 for the cluster cores.

 ## Memory